The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Theory

 where $\varepsilon_1 (T_1)$ and $\varepsilon_2 (T_2)$ are the total hemispherical emissivities of each body at their respective temperatures.
 In the case where the two bodies are infinite coaxial cylinders, the bodies are not fully coupled and some of the radiation emitted by the outer body does not intercept the inner.
 The effective emissivity in the coaxial geometry then becomes:

-Where $R_1$ and $R_2$ are the radii of the inner and outer coaxial tubes respectively.
+Where $R_1$ and $R_2$ are the radii of the inner and outer coaxial tubes, respectively.
 Both formulas are derived by considering all possible reflections of emitted photons and summing the contributions of all reflections to infinity.
 This expression has been used before in the analysis of evacuated solar collectors \cite{Ma2010}.

-Equation (3) applies only to radiatitive transfer between non-transmitting surfaces.
-In the case of an evacuated collector, the outer surface may be partially transmitting and consequently, the concept of an effective emittance is no longer applicable, and the heat transfer follows a different form as shown below.
-In this paper, we derive the equations for the two-body coaxial geometry where the outer cylinder is partly absorbing and partly transmitting for the thermal radiation i.e. an infrared ‘window’.
-We show that the resulting expression is different to that given in Equations (1) and (3) and involves the transmittance of the outer envelope, which has direct application to evacuated solar collectors.
+Equation \ref{eq:3} applies only to radiative transfers between nontransmitting surfaces.
+In the case of an evacuated collector (or a vacuum glazing), the outer surface may be partially transmitting, and consequently, the concept of an effective emittance is no longer applicable, and the heat transfer follows a different form as shown.
+Here, we derive the equations for the two-body coaxial geometry where the outer cylinder is partly absorbing and partly transmitting for the thermal radiation, i.e., an ``infrared window''.
+We show that the resulting expression is different to that given in Eqs. \ref{eq:1} and \ref{eq:3} and involves the transmittance of the outer envelope, which has direct application to evacuated solar collectors.